microsoft/CodeBERT/GraphCodeBERT/clonedetection/README.md

 Given two codes as the input, the task is to do binary classification (0/1), where 1 stands for semantic equivalence and 0 for others.
 Models are evaluated by F1 score.

+## Updates

-***!News: we have update the evaluater script.
-Since it's a binary classification, we use binary F1 score instead of "marco" F1 score.***
+2021-9-13: We have update the evaluater script.
+Since it's a binary classification, we use binary F1 score instead of "marco" F1 score.

 ## Dataset